-In some cases selling your Louisiana home can be difficult, especially if you owe as much, or more, than it is worth.
+In some cases selling your Montgomery County home can be difficult, especially if you owe as much, or more, than it is worth.
 One option that many have become aware of (but few understand) is Subject-To.

 You may have actually heard investors talk about “taking over payments” or seen those types of signs on street corners.
 Well, purchasing your home subject-to the existing financing is what investors are referring to.

-Why Do Investors Take Over Payments or Buy Louisiana Houses “Subject To”
+Why Do Investors Take Over Payments or Buy Montgomery County Houses “Subject To”

 For Real Estate Acquisition Partners LLC, as an investment company, to take over your mortgage payments, we begin to care less about the purchase price and more about the monthly cost and what kind of repairs it needs.
 So basically, what’s your payment and what kind of condition is your home in?